mirmahathir1/finance-app/design/ui-ux-guidelines.md

 ### Page Layout
 - Header with active profile name and two primary actions:
   - \"Download Backup\" (primary)
-  - \"Restore from ZIP\" (secondary, danger context)
+  - \"Restore from CSV\" (secondary, danger context)
-- No server-side list is displayed; backups are downloaded to the user's machine as a single `.zip`.
+- No server-side list is displayed; backups are downloaded to the user's machine as a single CSV file.

 ### Actions
 - Download Backup:
-  - Confirmation dialog explains a full database backup (CSV-in-zip) will be created
+  - Confirmation dialog explains a backup of the user's transaction data (CSV) will be created
   - Show global progress bar during export
-  - Trigger browser download of `backup-YYYYMMDDTHHmmssZ.zip`
+  - Trigger browser download of `backup-YYYYMMDDTHHmmssZ.csv`
-- Restore from ZIP:
+- Restore from CSV:
   - Danger-styled action; requires double confirmation
+  - Warning dialog clearly states that all current user transaction data will be deleted and replaced with backup data
   - Type-to-confirm app/profile name to proceed
-  - File picker accepts `.zip` only
+  - File picker accepts `.csv` only
   - Show global progress bar during restore
   - After success, reload affected data and show success snackbar